pulkitent/equal-experts-shopping-cart-assignment-2nd/README.md

 * I have used BigDecimal to avoid precision issue while doing financial calculation.
 * I have added independent unit tests in **"Given When Then"** format with 100% coverage & with mocking wherever required & possible.
 * I have used **dependency injection** as much as possible.
+* I have tried to make logical & small commits.

 # Things I could have covered if given more time